Doi Nang Non: 2018 rescue operation

 On 23 June 2018, a group of twelve boys aged between 11 and 16, who went to explore Tham Luang Nang Non with their assistant football coach, aged 25, went missing.
 The group was found 10 days later.
 They were part of a local junior football team.
 The cave they entered became flooded.
 Thai Navy SEAL divers had been searching the caves ever since.
 Owing to heavy rain which further flooded the cave entrance, searches were periodically interrupted.
 Thai NAVY divers soon got help from American, Australian, British, and Chinese divers, military members, and emergency personnel.

 The group was found alive on Monday evening, 2 July, according to a press release at 22:30.
 All 12 boys along with their coach were reported alive.
 They were found by British volunteer divers around 400 metres away from a spot nicknamed "Pattaya Beach", an elevated mound in the cave.
 Food and medical supplies were delivered but a three-hour-long journey, continued rains and mountainous terrain above the cave delayed their escape.
 On 8 July at 19:00 four of the boys had been rescued.
 By 10 July at 19:00, all of the boys and their coach had been rescued from the cave.

 Legend

 One of the legends goes that in ancient times a beautiful princess fell in love with a stable boy and became pregnant.
 Knowing their love was forbidden, they fled and went in the cave to rest.
-When the boy went in search of food, he was caught by the princess' father's army and killed.
+When the boy went in search of food, he was caught by the princess's father's army and killed.
 The distraught princess stabbed herself to death and the legend says her blood became the water that flows through the cave, while her body is the surrounding mountains, said to look like a sleeping woman.